Student Leadership, & Organizations

 Requirements

-• All CVM classes or student organizations utilizing MSU resources must be registered as an official student organization (RSO) through Student Life in the Administration Building.
+• All CVM classes or student organizations utilizing MSU resources must be registered as an official student organization (RSO) through the Office of Spartan Experiences.
 This registration process must be done every year at the beginning of the fall semester.
-Registration information is available on the Student Organization/Student Life website here.
-All registration materials must be submitted in hard copy and electronically by October 1st.
+Registration instructions are available at RSOH.
+Registration must be completed by October 1.

 • All student classes and organizations must have a faculty advisor willing to provide support, sign necessary documents, and regularly attend meetings and/or events.
 Faculty advisors must be identified before the RSO application.